HearstAT/cf_ha_chef/README.md

 # cf_ha_chef Cookbook
 ##Note **This is a work in progress**

+# IMPORTANT
+Must use [cloudformation-chef-ha](https://github.com/HearstAT/cloudformation-chef-ha) Cloudformation to utilize this cookbook.

+See the cloudformation counterpart [wiki](https://github.com/HearstAT/cloudformation-chef-ha/wiki) for more detailed info.

 ## Info
 This cookbook will install and configure a high-availability Chef server cluster from our Cloudformation templates with two backend servers, two front end servers, and a stand alone analytics server.